bbe2/Overview/README.md

 I'm a technical curriculum developer, instructional designer, and university instructor who delivers effective learning experiences and creative content.
 Deep reengineering work and hands-on programming help me assess situations, decipher solutions, and bridge content to learners.

 --Thank you for stopping by and learning about my substance ~brian
--- Standford Philosophy on meaning substance
+-- Standford Philosophy on substance
 -- https://github.com/bbe2/research-papers-i-love/blob/9c8853f102a40c037cb76c34e43d9f4668d893e4/(2022)%20(plato)%20substance.pdf

+👋  GOAL=> develop as many new programmers as possible
+>>>>build a sustainable culture of programming that energizes both youth and adult learners to the art of the possible
+>>>> >>>>          frame computer science as gateway to quality work, resilience, sustainability

 ----------

 key offerings

--- 👀-  Proven skills in partnering with leaders and engineers to intuit goals and frame needs analysis objectives.
+-- 👀-  Proven skills in partnering with leaders to intuit goals and ensure program learning objectives.
 -- 👀- 👀-->  Apply theory and learning principles to multimedia to achieve desired learning focus.
 -- 👀- 👀-- 👀 --> Promote an ontology of happiness and balance with all peers.
 -- 👀- 👀-- 👀-->  Do other people matter?
 Of course, tutoring a clinical associate to pass TEAS and start nursing school.
 -- 👀- 👀-- 👀-- 👀 --> Adept leadership and team communication while learning and developing quality technical assets.
 -- 👀- 👀-- 👀--> Need the complex explained?
 Rely on my keen grok skills to decipher, translate, and bridge content.
 -- 👀- 👀 --> Are there curious creatures on your team?
 Happy to share recent neuroscience literature learnings.
--- 👀--> Skilled at mapping an instructional designer's strategy and framing methods for complex material skilling.

-👋  GOAL=> develop as many new programmers as possible
-👋👋 => build a sustainable programming skill infrastructure to energize the potential of marginal youth and adult learners
-👋👋 => frame computer science as gateway to quality of work, resilience, and sustainability
+-- 👀--> check out my >_7.py.pillars course to help absorb python data objects and core programming skills

 👋  ROLE Models=> f.Chollet, Ida Momennejad(learning salon) + John Langford (MSFT),
--- a.Kroker, d.Chalmers!
+-- a.Kroker, d.Chalmers!, a.Clark, h.Miller, m.aurelius, h.Meliville, f.dostoesvsky
 -- f.chollet on the measure of intelligence' is rather amazing, https://arxiv.org/abs/1911.01547

 ---------